 She has received accolades from her clients for her fearlessness and grit.
 Her clients have also praised her determination in the face of opposing attorney and judges.

 Attorney Michelle Cimino also works frequently on employment law cases.
 Call her first if you’ve been mistreated at work.
 Her areas of expertise include wrongful termination, sexual harassment, and contract negotiations.

 We hope you found our New York employment law guide helpful and informative.
-If you have any questions about your rights as an employee, please don’t hesitate to contact us today to arrange a free confidential consultation.
+If you have any questions about your rights as an employee, please don’t hesitate to contact us today to arrange a confidential consultation.